 His Excellency, and his wife, Lan, arrived in Australia in 1977 and settled in Adelaide, starting with three months at the Pennington Migrant Hostel.

 In Australia, the Governor studied at the University of Adelaide, where he earned a degree in Economics and Accounting.
 In 2001, His Excellency’s further study earned him a Master of Business Administration (MBA) from the same university.

 His Excellency gained Certified Practising Accountant accreditation, and from 1991 worked at the Australian Securities and Investments Commission, where he led many high-profile matters.
 Upon his retirement from the Commission in March 2009, he held the position of Senior Manager – Financial Services Regulation.

 His Excellency has served on many community boards and committees, in particular those relating to cultural and linguistic diversity, the arts and education.

 In 1995 His Excellency was appointed a member to the SA Multicultural and Ethnic Affairs Commission, and was appointed Deputy Chairman in 2001.
-When His Excellency became Chairman in 2007, he was first person of Asian background to be Chairman.
-His Excellency resigned from the Commission in August 2014.
+When His Excellency became Chairman in 2007, he was first person of Asian background to lead the Commission.